MarikaBBB/codebar-intro-aws/README.md

 ## Workshop Highlights

-**Introduction to Serverless** : Introduction to serverless computing, including its advantages and use cases.
+- **Introduction to Serverless**: Introduction to serverless computing, including its advantages and use cases.
 Understanding the fundamentals was crucial before diving into the practical aspects.

-**AWS Serverless Stack** : The workshop provided an overview of the AWS serverless ecosystem.
-I got to know the core AWS services, with a primary focus on AWS Lambda and Amazon API Gateway.
+- **AWS Serverless Stack**: The workshop provided an overview of the AWS serverless ecosystem.
+I learned the core AWS services, primarily focusing on AWS Lambda and Amazon API Gateway.

-**Python and AWS** : Learning how Python can be seamlessly integrated into serverless workflows.
+- **Python and AWS**: Learning how Python can seamlessly integrate into serverless workflows.

-**Creating an API** : We created a simple yet functional API using Python and AWS services.
+- **Creating an API**: We created a simple yet functional API using Python and AWS services.
 The step-by-step guidance made the process approachable, even for those new to serverless development.

-**Deployment** : I gained practical insights into the deployment process for serverless applications.
+- **Deployment**: I gained practical insights into the deployment process for serverless applications.

  ## Deploying